-- Take advantage of everyday activities – Climb stairs instead of taking the elevator.
+- Diabetes and exercise: Take advantage of everyday activities – Climb stairs instead of taking the elevator.
 Walk to the store instead of driving.
 Clean house or wash the car.
 Along with a regular exercise program, let the activities of everyday life be part of your healthy routine

 - Walking briskly